 - Michelle Leslie - Australian model caught with two Ecstasy pills in 2005.
 She later pleaded guilty to possession, was sentenced to time served, and was released.

-- Kevin John Barlow and Brian Geoffrey Chambers were hanged in Malaysia in 1986 for trafficking five ounces of heroin.
+- Kevin John Barlow and Brian Geoffrey Chambers - hanged in Malaysia in 1986 for trafficking five ounces of heroin.